 About Deakin Research Online (DRO)

-Deakin Research Online (DRO) is Deakin University's digital research repository.
-It describes and preserves research output produced by our researchers, staff and higher degree research students, including published outputs, datasets and theses.
+Deakin Research Online (DRO) is Deakin University's research repository.
+It describes and preserves all research outputs produced by our researchers, staff and higher degree research students, including published outputs, datasets and theses.

 - raised research profiles